snowplow-archive/snowplow.github.com/_posts/2016-08-15-snowplow-android-tracker-0.6.0-released.md

 compile 'com.snowplowanalytics:snowplow-android-tracker:0.6.0@aar'
 {% endhighlight %}

 <h2><a name="singleton">2.
-Singleton</a></h2>
+Singleton setup</a></h2>

-As the Tracker can only be safely used as a Singleton due to its reliance on a SQLite database for event storage we have now forced the implementation of the Tracker as such.
+As the Tracker can only be safely used as a singleton, due to its reliance on a SQLite database for event persistence, we have now forced the implementation of the Tracker as such.

 To create the Tracker: